JenJenChung/frontier_waypoint/README.md

 These values can be found in the base_local_planner_params.yaml, which is typically in the folder with the move_base.launch file.

 The frontier waypoint execution will begin after an initial waypoint is sent and achieved by the base.
+You can do this by commanding a 2D nav goal via the rviz interface, or by publishing a message to the /map_goal or /base_link_goal topics.

 The node publishes three topics:
   - "fontier_cells": an OccupancyGrid message that identifies frontier cells